GISH123/Cathay-Holdings-CIP-Projects-for-Interpretable-Machine-Learning/README.md

 ### If you want an overall understanding of what I was doing, please refer to the PPT file.
 (You will only want to see this)
 My project for CIP(Thanks Cathay LAB department for giving me the opportunity!
 I'm very grateful.)

+## Folder layout:

+1. Data Shapley with image : Trying to use Data Shapley to interpret a neural netowrk
+Data : cats and dogs image

+2. InterpreML with relational data : Using Microsoft Interpret to interpret various algorithms Data : Bank Marketing dataset(Portugesse)

+3. Interpretable Machine Learning : Just a folder storing all the cores that my works use,including Interpret and DataShapley and some random tests mainly for debugging

 ## Papers I've read just for this project:
 # LIME
 https://arxiv.org/pdf/1602.04938.pdf